streply/streply-python/README.md

-# Streply SDK for Python
+# Streply.com SDK for Python

-**Streply** is a comprehensive error tracking and monitoring solution for Python applications.
+**Streply.com** is a comprehensive error tracking and monitoring solution for applications.

-As a powerful alternative to Sentry, Streply helps you identify, track, and resolve issues in your Python applications with minimal setup.
+Streply helps you identify, track, and resolve issues in your Python applications with minimal setup.

 ---